By Luigino Caliaro.

 In 1928 they created the Scuola Alta Velocità (High Speed School) at the seaplane base in Desenzano del Garda under the command of Colonnello Bernasconi.
 The Ministero dell’Aeronautica considered the creation of such a specialized unit absolutely necessary following the dismal Italian performance at the Schneider races in Venice during 1927.
 The scarlet-colored Italian seaplanes, the supposed favorites, lost to the British Supermarine racers which proved more advanced and mechanically, far more reliable.
 In the Scuola Alta Velocità, the Regia Aeronautica had created an extremely specialized team, which would work in close cooperation with the Italian aviation industry, and produce highly skilled pilots and engineers dedicated to the singular goal of permanently winning the trophy; achieved only by the team which won at least three competitions over a five year period.

 The M.C.
 72 was an amalgamation of all the latest technology, and as such rode the ragged edge of what was possible.
 As powerful as it was, it was a delicate balance to get it all to work reliably.
-Unfortunately, the new engine suffered from serious problems caused by dangerous back fires, which led to two fatal accidents involving pilots Monti and Bellini.
+Unfortunately, the new engine suffered from serious problems caused by dangerous backfires, which led to two fatal accidents involving pilots Monti and Bellini.
 These tragedies resulted in an Italian request to postpone the competition, but the British refused to budge, so the Regia Aeronautica felt compelled to pull out of the 1931 races.
 With the American team having dropped out previously, only the British ended up flying the race with their Supermarine S.6As and S.6Bs.
-The British wanted the race to be credible, and had designs on air speed records as well, so the pilots pushed their aircraft to the edge, with the result that S.6A N247 crashed taking the life of its pilot G.L.
+The British wanted the race to be credible, and had designs on airspeed records as well, so the pilots pushed their aircraft to the edge, with the result that S.6A N247 crashed taking the life of its pilot G.L.
 Brinton.
-Predictably, of course, they did succeed in completing the race, and won the Schneider Trophy out right with Flt.Lt.
-John Boothman successfully flying to victory in S.6B S1595 (now on display in London’s Science Museum).
+Predictably, of course, they did succeed in completing the race and won the Schneider Trophy outright with Flt.Lt.
+John Boothman successfully flew to victory in S.6B S1595 (now on display in London’s Science Museum).

 Francesco Agello was born at Casalpusterlengo on December 27th, 1902.
-At 22 years of age he obtained his pilots wings with the Arma Aeronautica.
-He received his Brevetto di Pilota Militare in 1924, and four years later applied for a posting to the Scuola Alta Velocità of the Regia Aeronautica, which was based at Desenzano del Garda, being admitted on May 15th, 1928, and participating in the first course for high speed pilots.
-Initially holding the rank of Sergente Maggiore, and later Maresciallo, he flight tested nearly all the types of racing seaplanes in use with the Scuola, which was commanded by Colonnello Mario Bernasconi.
+At 22 years of age, he obtained his pilot’s wings with the Arma Aeronautica.
+He received his Brevetto di Pilota Militare in 1924, and four years later applied for a posting to the Scuola Alta Velocità of the Regia Aeronautica, which was based at Desenzano del Garda, being admitted on May 15th, 1928, and participating in the first course for high-speed pilots.
+Initially holding the rank of Sergente Maggiore, and later Maresciallo, he flight-tested nearly all the types of racing seaplanes in use with the Scuola, which was commanded by Colonnello Mario Bernasconi.
 In 1929 he was a member of the Italian team that participated in the Schneider Cup, and in 1932 won the Coppa Baracca.
-For the results he achieved, Agello was promoted to Sottotenente and awarded the Medaglia d’Oro al Valore Aeronautico with the following motivation: “High Speed pilot of exceptional valour and ardour, after engaging in difficult and dangerous test flying for the perfection of the fastest seaplanes in the world.
+For the results he achieved, Agello was promoted to Sottotenente and awarded the Medaglia d’Oro al Valore Aeronautico with the following motivation: “High-Speed pilot of exceptional valor and ardor, after engaging in difficult and dangerous test flying for the perfection of the fastest seaplanes in the world.
 On two occasions he broke the absolute world speed record”.
 In 1935, promoted to Tenente, he was posted to the Centro Sperimentale at Guidonia.
-In 1936, now a Capitano, he became a test pilot for the Ufficio di Sorveglianza Tecnica (Technical Surveillance Office) and them between 1938 and 1940, he commanded the RAV.
+In 1936, now a Capitano, he became a test pilot for the Ufficio di Sorveglianza Tecnica (Technical Surveillance Office) and between 1938 and 1940, he commanded the RAV.
 Subsequently transferred to Milano-Malpensa airfield as a test pilot, in 1941 he tested the Reggiane Re.2001bis.
 Sadly, Agello lost his life in a flying accident on November 26th, 1942 when the Macchi M.C.202 he was flying collided with a fighter of the same type flown by Guido Masiero, another celebrated Italian pilot who had participated in the Ferrarin’s Roma-Tokyo expedition.